Woman looking out of her tent overlooking Black Rock State Park

 General State Park Camping Guidelines

-• Fires are permitted in designated fireplaces only.
+• Fires are allowed in designated fireplaces only.

 • Fireworks (including sparklers) are prohibited in all state parks and forests.

-• Alcoholic Beverages (in containers smaller than one liter are permitted), unless the park is alcohol free.
+• Alcoholic Beverages (in containers smaller than one liter are permitted), unless the park has an alcohol ban in place.

 • Pets are prohibited in State Park camping areas, but permitted at State Forests.
-When and where permitted, animals are limited to two per campsite and must on a leash not to exceed seven feet in length.
+When and where permitted, pets are limited to two per campsite and must be on a leash no longer than seven feet.
 Dogs must have rabies vaccination and owners may be required to show proof.
 Pets must not be left unattended.
+Details are included in our pet policy.

 • Weapons: Except as specifically authorized, no firearms, archery equipment or other weapons may be possessed in any campground or recreation area.